About the Fourth Sochi International Film Festival & Awards

 SIFFA UK 2019 PRESS RELEASE

 Guests saw the UK première of up-and-coming Russian director Vladimir Bitokov’s stunning movie ‘Deep Rivers’ – a disturbing drama set in the Caucasus mountains.
-Director Bitokov said afterwards: “I am deeply proud my film is shown in London by SIFFA.”
+Director Bitokov said afterwards: “I am deeply proud my film is firstly shown in London by SIFFA.”

-NOTES TO EDITORS: for further details, photos, and other requests, please check our website at www.sochifilmawards.com or contact SIFFA Media Director John Hellings on 07913 819784 or email@example.com
+NOTES TO EDITORS: for further details, photos, and other requests, please first check our website at www.sochifilmawards.com or contact SIFFA Media Director John Hellings on 07913 819784 or email@example.com

 During a tough chapter in UK-Russian relations I was pleased to have been able to attend Luba's special evening...
 Luba , you are a brave and valiant woman to spearhead such a high-profile project in a hostile environment.
 But those of us who spent the 23rd with you had the privilege of breathing the same air as the legendary Stephen Frears, the American star Nick Nolte and the superb string ensemble (KANDOUR QUARTET).